Eric Adams: Opinion polling

 Shortly after Adams's inauguration, polls found that he had a 63% approval rating.
 On June 7, 2022, a poll conducted by Siena College, in conjunction with Spectrum News and its NY1 affiliate, found that Adams had an approval rating of 29%.
 The poll also found that 76% of New Yorkers worried they could be a victim of a violent crime.
 A December 2023 poll published by Quinnipiac University Polling Institute showed Adams's approval rating at 28% among registered voters, which at the time was the lowest approval of any mayor since the institution began polling in the city in 1996.
-In October 2024, in the midst of multiple investigations into wrongdoing, a Marist College poll found Adam's approval rating to be just 26%.
+In October 2024, in the midst of multiple investigations into wrongdoing, a Marist College poll found Adams's approval rating to be just 26%.
 It further found that 65% of respondents believed Adams had committed illegal acts, and 69% thought he should resign; if he did not resign, 63% expressed a desire for governor Hochul to remove him.
 By March 2025, another Quinnipiac University poll found that Adams's approval rating had fallen to just 20%.